-Create a secured virtual disk
+Create secured virtual disk

 To create a secured virtual disk, the controller must have a security key established first.
-See Create a security key.
+See Creating security key.

 NOTE: Combining SAS and SATA hard drives within a virtual disk is not supported.
-Also, combining hard drives and olid-state drives (SSDs) within a virtual disk is not supported.
-Mixing of NVMe drives is not supported.
+Also, combining hard drives and Solid-State Drives (SSDs) within a virtual disk is not supported.